jessepav/lacygoill-wiki-backup/vim/compiler.md

 to indicate the column of the error.

-Usually,  `%p` is  used  in a  multi-line  error message,  and  followed by  the character(s):
+Usually,  `%p`  is used  in  a  multiline error  message,  and  followed by  the character(s):

     ┌──────────────┬─────────────────────────┐